Morez-Momeni/daily-python-exercises/README.md

 One Python exercise, every day.
 This repository is a personal log of consistent practice — solving small problems, writing clean code, and documenting the thought process.
 No perfectionism, just progress.

-> “Roots grow in the dark.
-These commits are the proof of roots, not the applause.”
+> “We are what we repeatedly do.
+Excellence, then, is not an act, but a habit.”
+> — Aristotle

+---

 ## Structure